8 tips on how to go green in the home decoration and home textiles sector

 Becoming a more environmentally friendly company is a process.
 Every product has the potential to become greener.
 You just have to take it step by step and focus on the aspects you have the most control over.

 A common way to compare environmental impacts is via estimated carbon footprints (in kg CO2 equivalent emissions).
-In HDHT, this can be tricky due to long value chains and different production methods.
+In HDHT, this can be challenging due to long value chains and different production methods.
 Although large and heavy products generally have relatively large carbon footprints, emissions can vary widely within product groups.
-Estimations from different sources cannot be compared, due to different methodologies and definitions.
+Estimations from different sources cannot be compared due to different methodologies and definitions.
 Instead, you can compare the carbon impacts of producing materials as estimated by the European Environmental Bureau.

 Table 1: Carbon impacts of producing materials contained in furniture